 Please note that wildcard certificates (e.g. *.domain.tld) are not supported by Jedox Mobile.

-Jedox Mobile doesn’t communicate with the Jedox OLAP Server directly, but through Jedox Web, which adds another layer of security between the mobile devices and the data.
+Jedox Mobile doesn’t communicate with the Jedox In-Memory Database server directly, but through Jedox Web, which adds another layer of security between the mobile devices and the data.
 Jedox Mobile uses JSON to communicate with Jedox Web, so no external RPC or RMI calls are needed.